dbermond/screencast/README.md

 ```

 ## REQUIREMENTS
 - The minimum requirements are a POSIX-compatible shell, a running X session, a recent *FFmpeg* version and *xdpyinfo*.
-It’s advised to use *FFmpeg* version git master. *FFmpeg* needs to be compiled with support for x11grab (libxcb) and the desired encoders.
+It's advised to use *FFmpeg* version git master. *FFmpeg* needs to be compiled with support for x11grab (libxcb) and the desired encoders.
 You can see a *FFmpeg* compilation guide and **screencast** packages at the [LINKS](#links) section.

 - When recording audio ([`-i`](#-i---audio-inputname) and [`-a`](#-a---audio-encodername) options not setted to `none`) *FFmpeg* must have been compiled with support for ALSA audio.
 The default `pulse` setting for [`-i`](#-i---audio-inputname) option requires *FFmpeg* to be compiled with support for PulseAudio (libpulse).
 When using webcam overlay effect ([`-W`](#-w---webcam)option) *FFmpeg* must have been compiled with support for Video4Linux2.